kind2511/Digital-Membership-Solution/README.md

     ```
     Navigate to gnist again and follow the Start the BackEnd instructions bellow.

+## Migrating the databse
+   In the terminal window ensure that you're in the Backend directory within the same folder as the manage.py file and the vitual environment is activated.

+1. **Create migrations**
+   python manage.py makemigrations digital_medlemsordning

+2. **Apply migrations**
+   python manage.py migrate

 ## Running the Application

 1. **Start the FrontEnd**: